-Natalie Bleicher is a classical pianist and composer living in London.
-She has a particular passion for contemporary music and performs new works regularly both in solo recitals and as pianist in CoMA London Ensemble.
+Natalie Bleicher is a classical pianist and composer living in Hertfordshire.
+She has a particular passion for contemporary music and performs new works regularly.

-She has given several recitals at the Schott recital room in London including works by Gabriel Jackson, Philip Cashian and Cheryl Frances-Hoad as well as works by Debussy, Haydn, Mozart, Ravel, Schubert and Schumann.
-She has been a member of CoMA London Ensemble since 2005 and performs regularly with the group.
-She also performs with contemporary music collective Wolf Pack.
-In 2014 she brought out a CD Dream Rotation of British contemporary piano works by Sally Beamish, Paul Burnell, Cheryl Frances-Hoad, Rob Keeley, Joanna Lee and Dave Smith, five of which are premiere recordings.
-Natalie regularly accompanies instrumentalists and singers for concerts, exams and rehearsals.
-She is the accompanist for Belsize Community Choir and is in the pool of accompanists at City Lit.
+She has given several solo recitals in London including works by Gabriel Jackson, Philip Cashian and Cheryl Frances-Hoad as well as works by Debussy, Haydn, Mozart, Ravel, Schubert and Schumann.
+She also performs regularly with her duet partner Esther Cavett.
+In 2014 she recorded and released a CD Dream Rotation of British contemporary piano works by Sally Beamish, Paul Burnell, Cheryl Frances-Hoad, Rob Keeley, Joanna Lee and Dave Smith, five of which are premiere recordings.
+In March 2018 Natalie was selected to perform in a BBC Radio 3 lunchtime concert for International Women’s Day.
+She recently performed with Lontano ensemble to record a CD of works by British-Australian composer Jennifer Fowler, which was released in September 2019.
+She is the accompanist for Fortune Green Choir in West Hampstead.

-As a composer Natalie has written examination pieces for piano, electronic keyboard and harp, which are published by Trinity Guildhall and Beartramka.
+As a composer Natalie has written examination pieces for piano, electronic keyboard and harp, which are published by Trinity Guildhall, Beartramka and CoMA.
 She was an spnm shortlisted composer from 2003-2005.
-Natalie studied at Junior Trinity, New College, Oxford and King’s College London.
-She studied piano with Christopher Caine, Nicholas Salwey and Colin Stone and composition with Melanie Daiken and Robert Keeley.
-She is currently studying piano with Thalia Myers and has taken part in masterclasses with Mary Dullea and Tasmin Little.
+Natalie studied at New College, Oxford and King’s College London.
+She currently studies piano with Thalia Myers.